nhsconnect/CareConnectAPI/pages/explore/explore.md

 </tr>
 <tr>
 <td>0.
 References</td>
-<td>Links to other parts of the implementation guide which might help with context and understanding the profiles described</td>
+<td>Links to other parts of the implementation guide which might help with context and understanding the API's described</td>
 </tr>
 <tr>
 <td>1.
 Read</td>